 The courses in this department are designed to afford students who intend to devote themselves to teaching, an opportunity to cover the main branches of the subject at the same time they are studying for their degree.
-They cover two years, and those completing the courses and obtaining the Bachelor's degree will receive a Certificate from the State Board of Education entitling them to teach in the Public, Elementary and High Schools of Maryland without examination.
+They cover two hundred and twelve recitation hours, and those completing the courses and obtaining the Bachelor's degree will receive a Certificate from the State Superintendent of Education entitling them to teach in the Public Elementary and High Schools of Maryland without examination.